MartinEesmaa/VVCEasy/README.md

 The default of VVENC: Constant Quality is 32 and speed is medium.
 If you want to get smaller video size and lossy video, add --qp 38.
-(Not recommended) If you want to get lossless video without losing quality, use CQ 16-19 and preset slow (optional slower).
+(Not recommended) If you want to get lossless video without losing quality (minimum loss quality), use CQ 16-19 and preset slow (optional slower).
 (Recommended, only Y4M, Raw and Uncompressed video files)

 Lossy video/Smallest video size:
 ```